Meet the DC Mom Who's Cross-Country Skiing Across Norway in Freezing Temperatures to Raise Money for Her Daughter's Rare Disease | Washingtonian (DC)

 “I knew it was a really big deal because they were urgently telling us to go [in] and opening the lab just for us,” says the now-45-year-old DC mother of four.
 “I convinced myself in that very emotional 24 hours that it was a false positive.”

 But it wasn’t.
-Her daughter, Tia, is now a 16-year-old Georgetown Day School student who has lived with phenylketonuria (PKU) her whole life.
+Her daughter, Tia, is now a 17-year-old Georgetown Day School student who has lived with phenylketonuria (PKU) her whole life.
 One in 10,000 to one in 20,000 people have the rare disease, depending on the country of origin.

 View this post on Instagram